 Eyewitness testimony can be a powerful form of evidence at a trial, but there are many situations where even the most confident eyewitness can mistake the identity of the accused.
 After all, while observing a crime, an eyewitness often has a very short period of time to observe what's happening, let alone remember specific details of the offender's appearance.
 In fact, where a weapon is involved, eyewitnesses tend to focus more on the weapon than on the person holding it.
 A witness then needs to remember what they saw (and not be influenced by their own biases or media reporting about the crime) if they're later called to help law enforcement identify a suspect or to testify in court, which can sometimes be a year or so after the crime took place.

 According to the results of one study of inmates later exonerated through DNA testing, 75% of their cases involved eyewitness misidentification.
 Thankfully in those cases, DNA eventually corrected the mistake, but such misidentification can happen whenever the procedures used by law enforcement are not reliable.
 For example:

 It's precisely concerns over such reliability problems, and their consequences, which created the need for defense counsel in some situations involving witness identifications.

 If you're facing criminal accusations, you may soon be involved in the criminal justice process and could be facing a lineup or police interrogation.
 Don't just rely on the authorities to get it right because mistakes can be made even when the police have the best intentions.
-Make sure that your rights are protected by contacting an experienced criminal defense attorney.
-Do so today and receive an initial review of your case at absolutely no charge to you.
+Make sure that your rights are protected by contacting an experienced criminal defense attorney in your area.